UNdot33K/ScriptKiddie_AV/README.md

 Windows 7, 10, 11. --

-The choice of the file hash utility is not critical there are also other well respected doing similar job or they have more features, although script editing is required.
-You might also be able to implement the windows:
+The choice of the file hash utility is not critical, there are also other doing similar job or they have more features, although script editing is required to be used.
+You can also try more simple implementations such as the windows:

 "certutil -hashfile <file> MD5"

-so you can do the hashes in your own way or use the "md5deep" or any other utility.
-Consider though,if the utility you're going to use, meets your expectations, some utilities might create hashes based only on the size of the file, not using other aspects and file attributes such as file creation, modification and last accessed timestamps.
+so you can do the hashes in your own way, or use the "md5deep" or any other utility.
+Consider though,if the utility you're going to use, meets your expectations, some utilities might create hashes based on the size of the file, without providing any other data to make a more reliable integrity checks, although since the MS-DOS era it is known that viruses might be able to also modify file attributes file creation timestamp, as well as the file size, so it can appear normal.

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every